OFFICE SPACE – 15 SMART QUESTIONS

 This clause prevents unscrupulous business owners from selling their company to a shell company after sucking out all valuable assets and then declaring bankruptcy.
 Yeah, people do that sort of stuff.

 Here is where your real estate lawyer earns their keep.
-They can provide you with wording that neuters this clause with an addendum clause that only requires the acquirer to meet predefined creditworthiness standards and to sign the lease as the responsible party as part of your acquisition documents.
+They can provide wording that neuters this clause with an addendum clause that only requires the acquirer to meet predefined creditworthiness standards and to sign the lease as the responsible party as part of your acquisition documents.

 Of course, the business’s new owners have to provide proof of business insurance and any other materials you had to give the landlord when you initially signed the lease.